tom-kerr/bookmaker/README.md

     ./bookmaker.py --root-dir /path/to/my/bookprojects

-When processing multiple books, one book will be processed per core, and any books over that limit will wait until a slot opens up and begin processing automatically.
+When processing multiple books, one book will be processed at a time, with each operation split across multiple cores.

 If one does not care to edit the computer generated crop boxes, one can pass the following combination of arguments to derive the digital formats immediately after processing: